Lesson Plan: 2017 World Population Data Sheet

 Also valuable is PRB’s Population Handbook 6th edition (2011).

-These lessons may also be used with PRB’s online Data Center, a searchable database that includes all the data from the most recent PRB World Population Data Sheet.
-Data can be displayed as a map, chart, or table, and downloaded into Excel.
+These lessons may also be used with PRB’s online version, which includes all the data from the most recent PRB World Population Data Sheet except net migration.
+Data can be displayed as a map, chart, or table, and downloaded.

 - Ask geographic questions about the population characteristics of a country.

 - Acquire information about the key population characteristics of a country, by using the World Population Data Sheet.

 - Organize population information about a country.

 - Compare and contrast population characteristics of selected countries.